Askeran17/lawforyou/README.md

 __Footer__

 - In the footer I have placed a link to Facebook, Instagram, Twitter and YouTube.
 The link opens in a separate tab and the visitor is taken to socialmedia he choose, while the site remains open.
 It is very comfortable.
-Then I add schedule of opening hours, contacts and oppotunity to subscribe.
-And at the bottom I placed copyright.
+Then I add schedule of opening hours, contacts and opportunity to subscribe.
+In the footer there is also links to "Privacy Policy" and "FAQ".
+At the bottom I placed copyright.

 ![Footer](/static/images/readme-img/footer.png)